janvdherrewegen/bootl-attacks/78k0/README.md

 # 78K0 bootloader attack

 This directory contains the source material to attack the 78k0 bootloader using our symbolic execution based technique.
+All experiments are conducted on a 48-pin 78K0/KC2 chip soldered onto a breakout board.

 ## Connecting the chip
 Desolder the chip onto a breakout board and connect the following pins: